朝晖化工

 2025-08-14

-Timing and precautions for detection
+Timing and Precautions for Testing

 Two mainstream detection methods

-Wet sponge low-voltage detection
+Wet sponge low-pressure detection

-Electric spark high-voltage detection
+High-voltage spark detection

 Summary

-Both detection methods share one common premise:
+Both detection methods share a common premise: